 It’s a market that is incredibly popular over the summer months, particularly with no matches to bet on, with it hotting up once again around December ahead of the January transfer window.

 Where Can I Bet On Transfers?

-Many mobile bookmakers will offer markets on transfers, particularly in the build-up to the transfer window, although you’ll likely be able to receive odds on them any time with a bookmaker’s request-a-bet service.
+Many bookmakers will offer markets on transfers, particularly in the build-up to the transfer window, although you’ll likely be able to receive odds on them any time with a bookmaker’s request-a-bet service.

-Paddy Power often has a wide range of transfer specials throughout the year ranging from a player’s next club to club specials in which you can back multiples such as players leaving or sign before the end of a transfer window.
+Paddy Power often has a wide range of transfer specials throughout the year ranging from a player’s next club to club specials in which you can back multiples such as players leaving or signing before the end of a transfer window.